new

 The systems that our software runs on only have a limited amount of memory.
 Because of this, we need to make sure we’re freeing the memory we no longer need.

 Any failure to do that creates a defect in our software called a memory leak.
-When we have a memory leak, our software uses more and more memory the longer it is running.
-When the system runs out of memory to allocate, our program is likely to run into problems.
+When we have a memory leak, our software uses more and more memory over time.

-This is a particularly nasty type of defect to have because, by its very nature, it can be difficult to detect during testing.
-A memory leak may take hours or days to deplete the system resources, and it can take much longer if it’s being tested on a system with a lot of memory available.
+This is a particularly nasty type of defect to have because, by its very nature, it can be difficult to detect during testing without specialized tools.
+A memory leak may take hours or days to deplete the system resources

 To delete an object we previously created by calling new